Information Architecture NISRA Redesign Project

 • Test with larger participant groups to enhance insights.

-• Use heatmaps to analyze user behavior on critical pages.
+• Use heatmaps to track user behavior on key pages.

 Key Takeaways